Quick Summary: Suffolk County Electric Scooter Accident Claims

 • Identifying Liable Parties: Depending on the circumstances of your accident, there may be multiple parties liable for your injuries.
 Our attorneys can identify all potential defendants, such as the e-scooter manufacturer (in product liability cases), the motorist who caused the collision, or the municipality responsible for maintaining safe road conditions.

 • Negotiating with Insurance Companies: Insurance companies often try to minimize payouts on claims.
-Our experienced Suffolk County personal injury attorneys have the skills and knowledge to negotiate a fair settlement that reflects the full extent of your damages.
+Our experienced personal injury attorneys serving Suffolk County have the knowledge to negotiate a fair settlement that reflects the full extent of your damages.

 • Preparing for Trial (if necessary): If a fair settlement cannot be reached, we are prepared to take your case to trial.
 Our team will build a strong case on your behalf and fight for the compensation you deserve.